Slave River: Rapids and kayaking

-The Slave River and the rapids around Fort Smith are some of the best whitewater kayaking in the world.
-There are four sets of rapids: Pelican, Rapids of the Drowned, Mountain Portage, and Cassette.
-The rapids range from easy class I on the International Scale of River Difficulty to unrunnable killer class VI holes.
+The Slave River and the rapids surrounding Fort Smith are known for whitewater kayaking.
+The river consists of four sets of named rapids: Pelican, Rapids of the Drowned, Mountain Portage, and Cassette.
+The rapids range in their difficulty to traverse, ranked from Class I to Class VI according to the International Scale of River Difficulty.
 Huge volume, massive waves, and the home of the northernmost river pelican colony in North America characterize this river.
-The pelicans nest on many of the islands at the Mountain Portage Rapids.
 These islands serve as a sanctuary to the birds and are closed to human traffic from April 15 to September 15.

-Boaters have been killed in the Slave River rapids.
-The earliest recorded fatalities occurred as a part of Cuthbert Grant's expedition of 1786 at the Rapids of the Drowned (a class II-IV Rapid Set).
+Crossing the Slave River has proven to be fatal; the earliest recorded fatalities as a part of Cuthbert Grant's expedition of 1786 at the Rapids of the Drowned (a class II-IV rapid set).